Seattle Seahawks vs. Chicago Bears NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Seattle has combined with its opponents to put up more than 42.5 points in eight of 14 games this season.
+- Seattle and its opponents have gone over the current 41.5-point total in eight of 14 games this season.

-- Sunday's over/under is 5.3 points higher than the combined 37.2 PPG average of the two teams.
+- Sunday's total is 4.3 points higher than the combined 37.2 PPG average of the two teams.

-- This contest's over/under is 2.5 points lower than the 45 these two squads combine to give up per game in 2021.
+- The 45 points per game these two squads have allowed to opponents this season are 3.5 more than the 41.5 over/under in this contest.

-- The Seahawks and their opponents have scored an average of 47.5 points per game in 2021, 5.0 more than Sunday's total.
+- Seahawks games this season feature an average total of 47.5 points, a number 6.0 points higher than Sunday's over/under.

-- The 42.5-point total for this game is 1.1 points below the 43.6 points per game average total in Bears games this season.
+- The 43.6 PPG average total in Bears games this season is 2.1 points more than this game's over/under.

 Seahawks stats and trends

-- When Seattle records more than 24.9 points, it is 5-1 against the spread and 5-1 overall.
+- Seattle is 5-1 against the spread and 5-1 overall this season when the team scores more than 24.9 points.

-- This year, the Seahawks have 11 turnovers, one fewer than the Bears have takeaways (12).
+- The Seahawks have 11 giveaways this season, while the Bears have 12 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Seattle's matchup with the Bears.